charcones patio design concept

 Hand-troweled lime plaster is a fundamental material in Andalusian architecture, creating cool, breathable walls crucial for the region's warm climate.
 Its matte finish provides soft light diffusion, and minor surface variations are a result of traditional application methods, contributing to its enduring aesthetic.

-Neutral Zellige
+Handmade Zellige

 Aged Terracotta